 You’ll need an FTP client for this step, if you already have one.
 I recommend FileZilla for Windows/Linux, and Cyberduck for Mac.

-2. Now, go to your blog directory, which should be on the same folder as in the URL.
-For example, if your blog was at example.com/blog, there should be a blog/ folder in public_html.
+public_htmlfolder.
+Your webhost should have the details on where this is - Now, go to your blog directory, which should be on the same folder as in the URL.
+For example, if your blog was at

-If you see three folders wp-content, wp-admin, and wp-includes, then you should be in the right place.
+If you see three folderswp-content,wp-admin, andwp-includes, then you should be in the right place.

-If you’re not sure where your WordPress blog folder is, contact your webhost.
+If you’re not sure where your WordPress blog folder is, contact your webhost. - Navigate to:

-4. Now for the most challenging part: Finding out where exactly to put the calendar.
+wp-content/themes/[your-theme].[Your-theme]should be similar to the name of your theme.
+This is where all the theme files are stored. - Now for the most challenging part: Finding out where exactly to put the calendar.
 Since each theme is a bit different, the exact file in which you put the calendar code can vary.
-Try looking first in single.php, which represents a single blog post.
-Then try looking for the line of code: <?php the_title(); ?>, as this displays the post title.
+Try looking first in

 If you don’t see it, then chances are that the post title could be in a different theme file.